 Ovarian overproduction of androgens is a condition in which the ovaries make too much testosterone.
 This leads to the development of male characteristics in a woman.
-Other hormones, called androgens, from other parts of the body can also cause male characteristics to develop in women.
+Androgens from other parts of the body can also cause male characteristics to develop in women.

 High levels of androgens in a female can cause:

 These changes may also occur: